As Michael Locksley returns to coach Maryland football, police still seek his son's killer

 More than one year ago, Meiko Locksley, 25, was fatally shot in Columbia.
 Today, police say they have made no arrests, continue to investigate and have no updates for the public.

-Howard County police continue to offer $10,000 for information about the killing.
+Howard County police are still offering $10,000 for information about the killing.

-Meiko Locksley was killed in September 2017 in the 5500 block of Harpers Farm Rd. in Columbia.
-In the days after, police said they had no suspect or motive for the crime.
+Meiko Locksley was shot and killed in September 2017 in the 5500 block of Harpers Farm Road in Columbia.
+In the days following his murder, police said they had no suspect or motive for the crime.

 Condolences poured in from college football players and coaches around the country.